 Aviation Accidents - Overview

-Causes of Plane Crashes
+Causes of Plane Crashes and Helicopter Crashes

-- Pilot error;
+- Pilot error

-- Federal Aviation Administration regulations violations;
+- Federal Aviation Administration (FAA) regulations violations

-- Structural or design problems;
+- Structural or design problems

-- Negligence of Flight Service Station employees;
+- Negligence of Flight Service Station employees

-- Negligence of Federal Air Traffic Controllers; or
+- Negligence of Federal Air Traffic Controllers

 - Negligence in a third party's selection of a carrier